What is a network operations center?

 NOC

-As noted above, NOCs focus on network management to ensure network uptime and identify problems quickly.
+As noted previously, NOCs focus on network management to ensure network uptime and identify problems quickly.
 They typically work behind the scenes to ensure a seamless experience.

 SOC

 A SOC also works behind the scenes, but is focused on network and information security, performing threat analysis and monitoring for attacks on a client network.
-SOCs are trained to detect anomalies and mitigate cyber-attacks as they arise.
-Where the NOC’s mission is to ensure 24-7 network connectivity, a SOC is assessing threats and building protections against attacks that could ultimately disrupt the 24-7 network.
+SOCs are trained to detect anomalies and mitigate cyberattacks as they arise.
+Where the NOC’s mission is to ensure 24-7 network connectivity, a SOC is assessing threats and building protections against attacks that might ultimately disrupt the 24-7 network.

 Help desk